snapsinazfs/snapsinazfs/README.md

  ## Status

- As of today (2023-06-01), Sanoid.net is capable of taking (but not pruning) frequent, hourly, daily, and weekly snapshots, using configuration stored in ZFS itself, via user properties.
-I will be adding monthly and yearly snapshot functionality shortly, and then will move on to pruning.
+ As of today (2023-06-02), Sanoid.net is capable of taking (but not pruning) snapshots, using configuration stored in ZFS itself, via user properties.
+Snapshot pruning is the next work item.

  Once taking and pruning snapshots work as intended, I may make an alpha release tag and possibly provide a pre-built release, here on github.
 This comes with what should be the obvious disclaimer that this is an